Skip to content

 • What are the standardized units of your product?

-• Will your product be stored in it’s packaging?
+• Will your product be stored in its packaging?

 • Is the packaging “worth keeping” and possibly reusing?